chukiagosoftware/software-engineer-blog/hugo-blog/content/about.md

 #### Alternatives {{< emoji thinking >}}
-Other options I considered for deployment over the years were Google App Engine, [Render](https://www.render.com) and a VM on Digital
+Other options I had tested for deployment over the years were Google App Engine, [Render](https://www.render.com) and a VM on Digital
 Ocean or a [free Oracle VM](https://docs.oracle.com/es-ww/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm).

-After running off a Google Bucket with local-only Pelican html generation, I settled on Netlify a few years back because it works very nicely, can scale to a full-blown app with CDN and content management, and more importantly [Netlify had Python 3.10]({{< ref "posts/netlify.md" >}}) compatible images at the time.
+After running off a Google Bucket with local-only Pelican html generation, I settled on Netlify a few years back because it worked very nicely, can scale to a full-blown app with CDN and content management, and more importantly [Netlify had Python 3.10]({{< ref "posts/netlify.md" >}}) compatible images at the time.

 ~~This is a static HTML with some Javascript and a Pelican template.
 So, there is only one contributor, no